 All mums are discouraged from taking medicines during pregnancy if possible.
 A number of medications for MS, both disease modifying drugs and those for individual symptoms, are not recommended for use during pregnancy or when breastfeeding.
 There may be alternative drugs which are considered safer so talk to your MS team, midwife or GP.

-The MS Trust publishes a factsheet on pregnancy and parenthood.
+The MS Trust publishes a factsheet on pregnancy.